supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 ```

 Then we will create a `signIn` function which will use the `supertokens-web-js` SDK.
-We'll pass the email and password to this method and redirect the user to / if authentication is successful.
-This `signIn` function will be called from the `onSubmitPressed` function.
+We'll pass the email and password to this method and redirect the user to the `"/"` route if authentication is successful.
+This `signIn` function will be called from the `onSubmitPressed` function if the `isSignIn` state is `true`.

 ```vue
 signIn: async function (_: Event) {